 These balances under Solvency II are considered to be future cash flows and therefore reclassified to technical provisions in the calculation of "best estimate" values for such provisions.
 IFRS valuation considers fair value for the amounts receivable.

 5.3 Alternative methods for valuation

-The Atlas Group or the PCC does not use any alternative methods for the calculation of the arising liabilities.
+Atlas does not use any alternative methods for the calculation of the arising liabilities.

 Below we are reproducing the Quantitative Reporting Templates (QRT) as required under regulation.